opensearch-project/documentation-website/_dashboards/index.md

 1. Go to the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/home).
 2. Choose **OpenSearch Dashboards > Dashboard**.
 3. Explore the datasets **[Flights] Global Flight Dashboard**, **[Logs] Web Traffic**, and **[eCommerce] Revenue Dashboard**.
-4. (Optional).
-Refine the data on the dashboard that opens.
+4. Interact with the data on a dashboard.
 Choose **Add filter** at top left, and then choose a field that you want to filter, along with an operator and a value.
 When finished choose **Save**.

 Here's an example of the **[Logs] Web Traffic** dashboard.
-Your dashboard may look different depending on the filters you apply.
+Your dashboard will look different depending on the filters you apply.

 <img src="{{site.url}}{{site.baseurl}}/images/log-dashboard-filter.png" alt="Logs web traffic dashboard with filters applied">